cvxgrp/cvxmarkowitz/CONTRIBUTING.md

 - [Write unit tests](#writing-unit-tests)
 - Run the [unit tests](#running-unit-tests) and check that they're passing

-## Building CVXMARKOWITZ from source
+## Building cvxmarkowitz from source

-You'll need to build CVXMARKOWITZ locally in order to start editing code.
+You'll need to build cvxmarkowitz locally in order to start editing code.
-To install CVXMARKOWITZ from source, clone the Github repository, navigate to the repository root, and run the following command:
+To install cvxmarkowitz from source, clone the Github repository, navigate to the repository root, and run the following command:

 ```bash